OmkoBass/ServletLeaderboard/README.md

-# ServletLeaderboard
+# ServletLeaderboard Why do i keep misspelling my commit messages ?
-Servlet example I did
+Servlet and JSP example I did for a mini project